 Socialism does not eliminate inequality, either economic or social.
 In the Soviet Union the top level of the Communist Party occupied all the important positions in the government institutions.
 There was a name for this elite -- Nomenklatura.
 Marxists and Democratic socialists are always complaining about economic and social inequality in capitalist countries.
 Well, in any of the Marxist - socialist countries the elite of the ruling party enjoyed economic and social benefits that are in many cases even greater than the benefits capitalists enjoy.

 Then why are all those Democratic socialists lamenting about inequality?
-Because the socialists lost all the standard talking points after disintegration of the Soviet Empire.
+Because the socialists lost all the standard talking points after the disintegration of the Soviet Empire.
 Now everyone knows that government ownership of means of production does not make the economy more productive.
-On the contrary, the point can be made that in capitalist economy profits ( extraction of surplus value) finance accumulation of capital which makes the economy more productive, and which means higher standard of living for the whole society.
+On the contrary, the point can be made that in capitalist economies profits ( extraction of surplus value) finance accumulation of capital which makes the economy more productive, and which means higher standard of living for the whole society.
 Democratic socialists have only one avenue left to destroy the capitalist system -- to agitate about inequality, which has been rediscovered as the most important issue of the modern world.
 Millions of college students in the United States are being brainwashed about growing economic inequality.
-Hundreds of thousands of students get worthless degree in subjects like sociology.
+Hundreds of thousands of students get worthless degrees in subjects like sociology.
 They have no clue about economics.
 They have no clue how to reduce poverty by building more housing and producing more goods and services.
-These "highly educated" people learn only about growing inequality in the U.S. And about the only solution to this problem -- redistribution of the wealth and income.
+These "highly educated" people learn only about growing inequality in the U.S. And about the only solution to this problem -- redistribution of wealth and income.
 To pull off a socialist revolution, Marxists need a certain number of revolutionaries.
 During the Russian Revolution it was only 1% of 1% of the total population of Russia who stormed buildings and handed the power to the Communists.
-In the United States, Marxists cannot easily brainwashed our military to believe that a Communist dictatorship will be able to establish a heaven on this Earth.
-We all see how workers' paradise works in Cuba, and North Korea, and Venezuela.
+In the United States, Marxists cannot easily brainwash our military to believe that a Communist dictatorship will be able to establish a heaven on this Earth.
+We all see how workers' paradise works in Cuba, North Korea, and Venezuela.

-American Marxists have a different strategy to seize the power.
+American Marxists have a different strategy to seize power.
 No, they are not communists like those barbarians in poor countries populated by the backward people.
-They are just Democratic socialists who want just to reduce inequality.
+They are just Democratic socialists who just want to reduce inequality.
 Marxists never proclaim the end goals of the real strategy.
 No, they are not trying to establish a dictatorship; they are for democracy and a better future.
 In Russia, and China, and Cuba, and everywhere, those Democratic socialists always promised just to redistribute wealth from the rich to the poor and to give power to the people in a more rational and democratic society.
-And every time, without a single exception, the promised better future has degenerated into the terror of the French Revolution, Gulag and Nomenklatura of the Russian Revolution, and pain and suffering of ordinary people under variety of despots.
+And every time, without a single exception, the promised better future has degenerated into the terror of the French Revolution, Gulag and Nomenklatura of the Russian Revolution, and pain and suffering of ordinary people under a variety of despots.
 Socialist revolutions always deteriorate and degenerate.
-The leaders, always under grand illusions and delusions from the start, slowly becoming disillusioned.
+The leaders, always under grand illusions and delusions from the start, slowly become disillusioned.
 They start fighting over tactics, over strategy, over power, and over everything.
 Then they start settling their differences.
 The favorite method of the French Revolution was a guillotine.
 Stalin preferred admissions of counter-revolutionary activities by his rivals after a fair amount of torture, and a single bullet in the back of the head in the dark basement of the Lubyanka jail.
 It is not that the revolutions begin to eat their children.
 Rather, the leaders of the revolution begin devouring their child -- the revolution.
 This is an ugly underbelly of the beast.
 The permanent revolution requires the permanent struggle against enemy forces and constant elimination of political rivals.

-Democratic socialists would not admit that their revolution would follow the same path is any other socialist revolution.
+Democratic socialists would not admit that their revolution would follow the same path as any other socialist revolution.
 That is why they hide their socialist wolf under the skin of a promised people's democracy.
 They insist that all they want is equal access to education, healthcare, and housing; higher wages and a bigger piece of the economic pie for the workers; and equal rights for various oppressed groups.

 This kind of program has always been a standard recipe in a cookbook of any Marxist - socialist movement.
 This recipe is the surface agenda.
 The real agenda of the Democratic socialists is to eliminate capitalism and establish a Marxist-- socialist system in the end.
-But the first priority of the democratic socialists is to seize the power.
+But the first priority of the democratic socialists is to seize power.
 That is why they are promising to take from the rich and to give it to the poor.
 In a society where the majority of voters are not very rich, but are very envious, this recipe is the recipe for success.

 Not enough of the poor people to vote democratically for redistribution of wealth?
 Let's accept millions of poor refugees from all over the world.
 There are hundreds of millions of women and children who are eligible to seek political asylum in the United States.
 The strategy of Democratic socialists is to import as much poverty as possible into the US.
 Sooner or later, the poor will vote, very democratically, to do the redistribution.
 The United States is just one step away from the socialist revolution.
 We are losing this country.